Eiafuawn/matrix-wasm-benchmark/README.md

 ./benchmark 500 1000
 ```

-This code will test the sizes 500 and 1000
+_This code will test the sizes 500 and 1000_

+_You can also test separately:_

-### To test js
+### To test js and rust

 ```
 cd js
-npm run test-only
+node src/index.js
 ```

 ### To test rust (currently the Rust test is not called from javascript)